 That includes a 3-0 mark against the Chiefs while he was with Philadelphia.

-"When you play team twice and they're in your division, you need to spend a little time on them about that midway point between when you are really going to play them and the offseason," Reid said.
-"I think it's important that you do that."
+“When you play a team twice and they’re in your division, you need to spend a little time on them about that midway point between when you are really going to play them and the offseason,” Reid said.
+“It’s important that you do that.”

 Then again, the rest of the division is probably doing the same thing.

 Perhaps the Chiefs have built a roster for counteracting those teams, an offense that can expose their weaknesses and a defense that can take away their strengths.
 That might explain why they’ve been able to handle the Raiders’ Derek Carr and the Chargers’ Philip Rivers and been able to score enough against the Broncos’ vaunted defense to keep winning games.

 “That probably gets a little overrated,” said Reid, almost dismissively.
 “What I think you try to do is find the best players that fit your system and then you go from there.”